 Social commerce is on the rise

 Social commerce will be undeniably the breakout retail trend for 2021.
 Shopping experiences on a social media platform or social commerce offer consumers a more seamless way to shop online.
-Instead of clicking through a third-party website, users can purchase right from the social media app.
+Users can purchase from the social media app instead of clicking through a third-party website.
 Technavio recently forecasted that the social commerce market will be worth $2051.49 billion by 2024.

 Instagram and Facebook have customized storefronts for businesses.
 Sellers can then create collections of featured products and personalize their shop with banners, images, and colors.
 Since Instagram is integrated with Facebook, once your store is set up, it can reach a broader audience on both platforms.

 On a final note

 2021 will be another year of major changes in the world of retail and e-commerce.
 With the increasing demands and a prudent customer base, things are sure to get tough.
 As we are towards the end of 2020, businesses should have a deeper look at the data, retail trends, and customer behaviors to prepare for the unexpected in the future.
 Want more insightful thoughts?
 Visit our blog now!